herotechcourse/kotlin-lotto-precourse/README.md

 - The inputHandler performs the reading and validation of input data by user
 - Rearrange  the folder to include Input and outputHandler
 - Test it out in the main application
+- Modify the class to use constant 1000 as opposed to hard coding